-Disney Value Resorts are a must to consider when planning a trip to Disney world and looking for ways to do it on a budget without sacrificing experience.
-The Disney Deluxe Resorts and Disney Moderate Resorts are great options, but when you want to manage on a tighter expense, a Disney Value Resort may be the best solution for you and your family.
-With 6 options to choose from, there is an option for all tastes and budgets.
+You must consider Disney Value Resorts when planning a trip to Disney World!
+Looking for ways to travel to Disney on a budget without sacrificing experience can be overwhelming and confusing, but we’ve got you covered!
+The Disney Deluxe Resorts and Disney Moderate Resorts are great options, but when you want to manage a tighter expense, a Disney Value Resort may be the best solution for you and your family.
+With six options to choose from, there is an option for all tastes and budgets.

-We are going to share what each Walt Disney World Value Resorts has to offer, which are worth the money spent, and which ones give you the best Disney experience.
-When booking a trip, be sure to check these out as they can offer a big return on a smaller investment.
-From the All-star Disney Resorts to the campsites at Fort Wilderness, there are options for all different tastes.
+We are going to share what each of the Walt Disney World Value Resorts has to offer!
+We will also talk about which Disney Value resorts are worth the money spent, and which ones provide the best Disney experience.
+When booking a trip, be sure to check these resorts out as they can offer a big return on a smaller investment.
+From the All-star Disney Resorts to the campsites at Fort Wilderness, there is a variety of places to stay.

-Value Resorts prove that there is a Disney World Resort for every person and every budget!!
+Disney Value Resorts prove that there is a Disney World Resort for every person and every budget!!
+Keep reading for more information!

 Get a FREE printable 30/60/90 day Disney countdown by joining our private Disney Facebook Group and share your photos and ask for tips and tricks!